Helgoland Roads - Germany

 LTER EuropeThis site is a verified "LTER Europe" member.

-Genomic Observatories (GO)The affiliation of this site with "Genomic Observatories (GO)" is not verified.
+Genomic Observatories (GO)The affiliation of this site with "Genomic Observatories (GO)" is not verified by the network on DEIMS-SDR.

-ICOS (http://meta.icos-cp.eu/resources/stations/AS_HEL)The affiliation of this site with "ICOS" is not verified.
+ICOS (http://meta.icos-cp.eu/resources/stations/AS_HEL)The affiliation of this site with "ICOS" is not verified by the network on DEIMS-SDR.

 LTER-D (Germany) (LTER_EU_DE_017)This site is a verified "LTER-D (Germany)" member.